geroalexander/vento_server/README.md

 ## Server Repo

-> This is the client side, for the [client](https://github.com/geroalexander/vento_client) side, navigate to another repository.
+> This is the server side, for the [client](https://github.com/geroalexander/vento_client) side, navigate to another repository.

 Vento is a lightweight application built for small and medium sized restaurant kitchens, that combines an inventory management system with a task organiser.